jakblak/10_node/README.md

 - signup for lessons, redirect to My Classes, display classes
 - create Instructor route, view, edit model -> edit details view to include {{type}} for dynamic routing
 - add GET and POST routes in *instructors.js* to create new lessons
+- Error when viewing Lessons for a class

 ## Bookstore
 - Mongoose, Dust, Kraken (MVC on top of Express), Foundation